Plastic Pipes – A Fire Safety and Cancer Causing Health Risk?

 “Everything you buy today is laced with plastic,” Boston Fire Chief Joseph Finn told CBS News.
 “So, once they decompose and they combust they’re going to give off all these toxins and carcinogens that are really deadly to firefighters.”

-Plastic piping has a maximum operating temperature of 140 degrees, and when it reaches a melting point of roughly 170 degrees, it can emit toxins such as mercury, phthalates, and carcinogenic dioxides into the air supply.
+Plastic piping has a maximum operating temperature of 140 degrees.
+When plastic reaches its melting point, it starts to emit toxins such as mercury, phthalates, and carcinogenic dioxides into the air supply.
 For this and other reasons, the International Association of Fire Fighters (IAFF) and the United Association of Plumbers, Fitters, Welders and HVAC Service Techs (UA) recently called for a ban on plastic piping in hotels, hospitals, nursing facilities, high rise residential structures, and healthcare facilities.

 Firestopping Vital to Safety

 “The Model Plumbing Codes barred plastic plumbing pipes from high rise buildings for decades but have been weakened by special interests which jeopardizes health and safety,” says the statement.
 PVC (polyvinyl chloride), a widely used plastic material for piping is installed by simply being “punched” through a wall.
-Its combustibility requires more complicated fire-stopping gaskets and products to protect the opening, but a common error in plastic piping installation omits proper smoke seals, potentially allowing toxic smoke to seep through barriers and spreading.
+Its combustibility requires more complicated fire-stopping gaskets and products to protect the opening, but a common error in plastic piping installation and firestopping can allow toxic smoke to seep through barriers and spread throughout a structure.
 Plastic is also an intumescent material that has the potential to expand up to 35 times its initial volume in the event of a fire.
 This represents a major fire-stopping issue as it allows fire/smoke/gas to penetrate through barriers (such as a wall) into the spaces beyond.

 Some plastics, such as polyethylene, can melt, dripping hot material that could cause a fire to spread.
 Plastics have very high flame spread characteristics, reaching up to two feet per second, 10 times the rate of wood.
 The sporadic nature of plastic’s melting and running also creates difficulties for fire investigators in determining the origins of a fire.
 If improperly installed, these systems allow fire to spread more easily.
 Plastic pipes also produce more smoke than any other building material.